-Mr Andy Xie joined Bonvests Holdings Limited in 2010.
-He is currently serving as Executive Director and is responsible for the overall operations and investments of the Group.
+Mr Andy Xie joined Bonvests Holdings Limited in 2010 and has been serving as Executive Director since 2016.
+In 2022, Mr Andy Xie was appointed as Joint Managing Director.
+In his role as Joint Managing Director, Mr Andy Xie is overall responsible for the Group's management, business, operations and investments.
 Prior to joining the Group, he spent 10 years in the United States working for several technology companies.
 He has spent 5 years working at Cisco Systems, Inc. as an engineer and was involved in development and operations in the Applications Foundation Solutions group.
 Prior to that, he was a Technology Analyst at National Semiconductor Corporation.
 Mr Andy Xie holds a Master of Science degree from the Robert R. McCormick School of Engineering and Applied Science at Northwestern University in Evanston, Illinois, USA.
 He also holds a Bachelor of Science in Commerce.
 He is a member of the Singapore Institute of Directors.